Sam's Hauling Inc.

 Quarantine and Restricted Areas

-Ash tree materials may be moved within the quarantine area, and with approved treatment and a compliance agreement from the CDA, may be taken outside the restricted areas.
+Ash tree materials may be moved within the quarantine area.
 Besides the general public, industries most immediately affected are tree nurseries, firewood companies and cleanup and trash companies.
 Ash tree nursery stock cannot leave the quarantine area, all firewood classified as hardwood must be treated before it can move outside the quarantine boundaries, and waste and yard materials that include any ash or hardwood must be transported to specific landfills.

 “Waste companies, particularly those in the roll-off and dumpster business, should closely inspect any load before leaving the designated area.”